-We live in an ever-changing, fast-paced world and in a nutshell, mindfulness helps us to create awareness of self and the surrounding environment.
-Mindful living can be practiced anywhere and at anytime.
-From the office to your home and anywhere in between, there is always an opportunity to establish mind, body & soul reconnection.
+Overall, mindfulness can be a powerful tool for improving our overall quality of life, and is increasingly recognized as an important aspect of personal growth and development.
 Plus, there is no age-restriction.
 In fact, the earlier you introduce mindful living & meditation to your family, the better!
-Research suggests that human-beings are distracted with cluttered minds and automatic responses for roughly over 50% of the day.
+Research suggests that human-beings are distracted with cluttered minds and automatic responses for over 50% of the day.
 Mindfulness helps create the necessary space needed between thoughts and feelings to awaken from autopilot, and truly observe the authenticity of the present moment, with less struggle and attachment to outcome.

 COCOON aims to equip individuals with the means to deal with physical and emotional pain, stress and anxiety, as well as building emotional resilience.
 We do so by holding 'face 2 face' and online, individual or small group sessions & also offer school and teacher training workshops.

-Lynette Tipper PCC, founder of COCOON, is a UK registered Mindfulness Now educator and uses the Mindfulness Now teaching method, approved by The British Psychological Society, which integrates key elements of Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT).
+Lynette Tipper PCC, is a UK registered Mindfulness Now educator and uses the Mindfulness Now teaching method, approved by The British Psychological Society, which integrates key elements of Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT).
 Both are evidence based, and the latter is recommended by the National Institute for Health and Care Excellence (NICE).

 Formal meditation practice is an important part of mindfulness, allowing